imhgchoi/imhgchoi.github.io/_pages/projects.md

 * **Room for Improvements?**

 The above models only consider linearity in their predictions.
-However, the financial data are innately non-linear, thus calling for non-linear models for its correlation coefficient predictions.
-In my project paper, I proposed to adopt the ARIMA-LSTM hybrid model to capture both linearity and non-linearity in prediction.
+However, the financial data are innately non-linear, thus making room for non-linear models in its predictions.
+In my project paper, I proposed to adopt the ARIMA-LSTM hybrid model to capture both linearity and non-linearity in the model.
-Note that the ARIMA-LSTM model was originally proposed in 2003 by G.P.
-Zhang, in his paper "[Time series forecasting using a hybrid ARIMA and neural network model](https://www.sciencedirect.com/science/article/abs/pii/S0925231201007020)".
+_Note that the ARIMA-LSTM model was originally proposed in 2003 by G.P.
+Zhang, in his paper "[Time series forecasting using a hybrid ARIMA and neural network model](https://www.sciencedirect.com/science/article/abs/pii/S0925231201007020)"._

 The ARIMA sector renders a linear prediction on the stream of correlation coefficients precomputed with a fixed-sized sliding window.
 The order for each time series is selected dynamically based on its AIC values.
-Then, the residual value for each time step is computed, which becomes the input for the next LSTM RNN sector.
+Then, the residual value for each time step is computed, which becomes the input for the next LSTM RNN sector to predict future residual values.

 <center>
 <img src="../assets/images/lstm.png" alt="drawing" width="450"/>